 If you are a SEO and digital marketing consultant you must certainly know that Google’s search results can vary from one person to another, using the same search term.
 But probably not all of your clients are aware of that.
-Recently a client of mine saw his website on the first page of Google, when actually his website wasn’t even in the top 50 for this specific keyword.
+Recently a client of mine saw his website on the first page of Google, when actually his website wasn’t even in the top 50 for this keyword.

 Another very common situation I regularly run into, is when a client asks why the search engine rankings report that I’ve provided, doesn’t match with the rankings he actually sees on Google.